My First Kim-Chi

 Kimchi is the most famous korean food.
 It takes a role for Korea what Scotch did for Scotland, and what pizza did for Italy.
 Next to boiled rice(bab), kimchi is the most important component of a Korean meal.
 It is spicy and fiery, yet earthy and cool.

 I realize I haven’t really told about myself as I’m slow (or is it a habit) to complete this website design.
-I’m 24 years old who shares same birthday as George Washington, currently working for U.S. Dept. of Agriculture as a computer specialist.
-If you think the title is a bit vague, that’s because I do different things around here—from working on a website to giving support on database coding or programs.
-As for my own identity, I was born deaf in Korea and obviously, that made me a Korean.
+I’m 24 years old who shares same birthday as George Washington, currently working for U.S. Dept. of Agriculture as IT specialist.
+If you think the title is a bit vague, that’s because I do different things around here—from working on a website to making some SQL queries in databases for those managers who want some statistics.
+As for my own identity, I was born deaf in Korea and obviously, that made me Korean.
 However, I was adopted at age three by deaf parents—Wayne and Pam.
-That would make me a Korean-American but there’s something wrong with this picture—I was never raised as a Korean-American but as an American solely.
-I never heard of a Kim-Chi (a very popular spicy side dish in Korea or in other words, you’re not a Korean till you eat one) till I was about 18 years old.
+That would make me Korean-American but there’s something wrong with this picture—I was never raised as a Korean-American but as an American solely.
+I’ve never heard of a Kim-Chi (a very popular spicy side dish in Korea or in other words, you’re not Korean till you eat one) till I was about 18 years old.
 My very first meal when I got here in America was a happy meal at McDonald’s.
-I’m dead serious and not kidding ya.
+I’m dead serious and not kidding you.